Proper Wrist Hinge in the Golf Swing Explained & Drills to Improve

 Yes, it is as simple as that.
 If you want to have a square clubface at impact, you must be able to manage the wrist hinge in your golf game.

-Wrist hinge leads to the positioning of the club at the top, which then impacts the transition to the downswing, eventually controlling where your clubface is at impact.
+The wrist hinge influences the positioning of the club at the top, which in turn affects the transition to the downswing, ultimately determining where your clubface is at impact.
 Pretty important!

-If you are not aware of your wrist hinge and the impact it has on the golf swing, try this drill.
+If you are not aware of your wrist hinge and its impact on the golf swing, try this drill.

 Take one swing where you feel like you don’t hinge your wrists until the top of the swing.
 Then, take a swing where you set your wrists almost immediately after taking the clubface away from the ball.